 Limit Social Media

 I think social media is a great thing.
 It’s an excellent way for us to be able to connect with old friends, family members, and keep up in our friends’ lives.
 But, it can also be quite the time waster.
 How many times have you, exhausted from the day, or about to start your day, reached over to scroll through Facebook or Instagram instead of doing something more productive?
 I know that I have.
 So, try to limit how much you check your social media accounts each day.
+Maybe even try a social media detox.
 This may free up your mornings and evenings in ways you didn’t think possible before.

 Lean On Your Spouse